tchap/versionserver/README.md

 A tiny OTP application that generates subsequent build numbers for projects according to the major, minor and release number specified.

-To put it simply, it basically keeps a mapping of
+To put it simply, it keeps a mapping of

-`{Project, {Major, Minor, Release}} -> LastBuild`
+`{Project, Major, Minor, Release} -> LastBuild` and increments it with every new request.

-and keeps incrementing the counter.

 The application spawns a new process for every project.
-The process then keeps its Version -> LastBuild mapping in a DETS table.
+The process then keeps its `Version -> LastBuild` mapping in a DETS table.